ovcharovvladimir/Prysm/contracts/sharding-manager-contract/README.md

 In the current approach, SMC was deprecated for beacon chain that has links to the main chain by containing hashes of canonical main chain blocks within its own block construction.
-Check out our [design doc](https://docs.google.com/document/d/1lTDUy6JwRGNE4rDKiyzaV-lxhG2SZ2F6wCthM-QCSFQ/edit?usp=sharing) which summarizes our thoughts for replacing SMC with a minimal viable beacon chain and merge aspects of our current work in gess-sharding into this new beacon chain that we can use for demonstration purposes.
+Check out our [design doc](https://docs.google.com/document/d/1lTDUy6JwRGNE4rDKiyzaV-lxhG2SZ2F6wCthM-QCSFQ/edit?usp=sharing) which summarizes our thoughts for replacing SMC with a minimal viable beacon chain and merge aspects of our current work in geth-sharding into this new beacon chain that we can use for demonstration purposes.